yathit/yathit-inboxcrm-help/_posts/2000-06-01-getting-started.md

 {% include full-screenshot.html file="login-to-yathit.gif" %}

-You should login with same account as your Gmail account.

-Login registration to Yathit server is free.
-You can use Yathit InboxCRM extension for free, but functionality will be limited.
+### Using Extension in multiple Gmail accounts

+By default only login gmail account will use Extension.
+On other gmail session, the extension will be hide on side.
+If you want to use all gmail sessions, you can still do by changing in General Preference Setting.

+{% include full-screenshot.html file="enable-all-gmail-sessions.gif" %}

 ## Setting SugarCRM